Your Highness: Production

-The film had been a passion project of Green's for a long time, with him later calling it, "an entirely self-indulgent dream project for the 11-year-old in me."
+The film had been a passion project of David Gordon Green's for a long time, with him later calling it, "an entirely self-indulgent dream project for the 11-year-old in me."
 Although marketed as a spoof of '80s fantasy movies, Green has said that this was not his intent.
 Instead, he hoped to, with star Danny McBride, "put our stamp on it and bring our sensibility to it, but work within the genre."
 Early on, according to Green, Universal was nervous about the prospects of the film, believing it to be a parody.
 However, their minds were eased when discussing the casting, "and that we weren't filling it with comedian cameos."

 Filming began in the summer of 2009 in Northern Ireland, at historic locations such as Dunluce Castle, Cairncastle and Shane's Castle, and it concluded in October 2009.

 Although Green wanted to make the film epic in scale, they were hampered by a limited budget.
-Ad libbing and improv were encouraged on set, although Green has implied that the extent of this has been exaggerated, adding, "There was definitely more of a script here than anything I’ve ever worked on".
+Ad libbing and improv were encouraged on set, although Green has implied that the extent of this has been exaggerated, adding, "There was definitely more of a script here than anything I've ever worked on".
 Still, at least one notable part of the backstory was improvised, which was the idea that the Wizard molested James Franco's character as a youth.
 McBride has said that he was certain that the scene where this was revealed would be cut, and he was shocked when it appeared in the final film.
+Much of the cast employed British-style accents despite the film's comedic fantasy setting, reflecting the longstanding convention of using British accents in medieval and fantasy-inspired productions.

+Music

+The musical score for Your Highness was composed by Steve Jablonsky, conducted by Nick Glennie-Smith, performed by the Hollywood Studio Symphony, and released by Varèse Sarabande label on April 5, 2011.